MyRaspberry/ESP32-S3_N16R8_w_Arduino/ESP32_Data_Collect_FFAT_FSBrowser/README.md

 *show from this a 1min AVG MIN MAX data evaluation<br/>

 ## v0.3.0
-*FFat file list to show ROOT and /data/ at every refresh *make a Select Option drop down list for PRINT
+*FFat file list to show ROOT and /data/ at every refresh<br/>
+*make a Select Option drop down list for PRINT<br/>
-*use that selected to make a Download Link for it
+*use that selected to make a Download Link for it<br/>